Blueprint vs. Process vs. One-off tasks

-A process is an instance (or a copy) of a blueprint.
-When you start a process, Tallyfy takes an exact copy of the template and kicks off a unique process.
+A process is an instance of a blueprint.
+When you start a process, Tallyfy follows the instructions on the blueprint and kicks off a unique process.
 Each step is assigned as a task.
-Here's some examples of processes which are kicked off from specific templates.
+Here's some examples of processes which are kicked off from specific blueprints.

 - Blueprint is New client onboarding and a Process name would be Lisa McDonald at Acme Inc.